 Included below for your reference are key components of a recommended COVID-19 Emergency Response Plan.
-The underlining objective of your plan should someone test positive within your soccer organization is to ensure that the virus does not spread any further and that the infected person(s) is removed and receive immediate care from health professionals.
+The underlying objective of your plan, should someone test positive within your soccer organization, is to ensure that the virus transmission is contained and that the infected person(s) is removed and receives immediate care from healthcare professionals.

-One key leader should be identified who oversees and leads the emergency action plan and has thorough knowledge of the protocols that need to be enacted.
-The charge should also be someone with direct access to your organization's leadership group (i.e., Board of Directors, Owner/Operator) to ensure top-down management of the plan.
-Secondly, it is imperative that records of plan execution and management is maintained on file.
+Each Organization should have an ERP Lead who oversees and leads the emergency action plan and has thorough knowledge of the protocols that need to be enacted.
+This person should also be someone with direct access to your organization's leadership group (i.e., Board of Directors, Owner/Operator) to ensure top-down management of the plan.
+Secondly, it is imperative that records of plan execution and management is maintained and kept on file.
 This ensures factual record keeping should reporting be required.